 The effect that your color palette has on your graphs - and on their readability - can also be assessed by using websites such as Viz Palette.
 Using these tools will also allow to assess whether your colours are easily distinguishable by the entire audience, including the persons suffering from colour vision deficiency, which could impact up to 10% of your audience.

-Were you aware of the existence of the tools we shared with you?
+- Were you aware of the existence of these tools ?